chengcailiu/LuCaFound/pretrain/README.md

 ```

 If you do not have a local `bert-base-uncased/` folder, the code defaults to the Hugging Face model name `bert-base-uncased` and will download it automatically when needed.

-For a cleaner public release, we recommend not committing local model folders such as `bert-base-uncased/`.

 ## Data Preparation